observIQ/bindplane-agent/receiver/m365receiver/documentation.md

 ### m365.onedrive.files.count

-The number of total files across the OneDrive.
+The number of total files across the OneDrive for the last 7 days.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |